 The Coordinating Committee of the Connecticut River Basin Comprehensive Water and Related Land Resources Study has recommended a minimum flow of 0.2 cfsm (cubic feet per second per square mile of drainage area) for projects on the Connecticut River, to reestablish historic low flow levels.
 Applied to the drainage area associated with the Wilder Project, that requirement is the equivalent of 675 cfs.
-The New England River Basin Commission, the Vermont Agency of Environmental Conservation and the Environmental Protection Agency also have recommended a minimum flow release of 0.2 cfsm, with which our staff concurs.
-On the other hand, the Technical Committee for Fisheries Management of the Connecticut River Basin, the New Hampshire Fish and Game Department, and the Department of the Interior all favored a minimum release of 0.25 cfsm (equivalent to 850 cfs from project No. 1892), to promotoe anadromous fish runs.
+The New England River Basin Commission, the Vermont Agency of Environmental Conservation, and the Environmental Protection Agency also have recommended a minimum flow release of 0.2 cfsm, with which our staff concurs.
+6/ On the other hand, the Technical Committee for Fisheries Management of the Connecticut River Basin, the New Hampshire Fish and Game Department, and the Department of the Interior 7/ all favored a minimum release of 0.25 cfsm (equivalent to 850 cfs from Project No. 1892), to promote anadromous fish runs.

-In our recent orders issuing licenses for the downstream Vernon Project No. 1904 and the Bellows Falls

-Project No. 1855, we require minimum flow releases of 0.2 cfsm.
+In our recent orders issuing licenses for the downstream Vernon Project No. 1904 and the Bellows Falls Project No. 1855, we required minimum flow releases of 0.2 cfsm.
 That figure represents the estimated minimum natural flow in the river if the various projects had not been constructed.
 Accordingly, in Article 33 of this license, we are requiring a minimum flow release of 675 cfs, or 0.20 cfsm, from the project.
 Should this minimum flow release prove inadequate to protect the Connecticut River fishery, however, we may require higher flow releases under Article 12 or Article 15.
-As noted above, this license also requires coordination of project operation with the Corps of Engineers for flood control purposes.